dkim3110/c_mkproj/README.md

 - Navigate to the directory where you want to create your new project.
 - Run the program using your desired project name, and an optional mode flag.
-  - Note that the name of the project cannot start with a `-`.
+  - Note that project names cannot begin with a hyphen (`-`) to prevent conflicts with flag parsing.

 ### Flags